ray-project/rayfed/README.md

-# MCE-Engine
+# RayFed
-Multiple controllers execution engine based on Ray DAG.
+A multiple parties involved execution engine on the top of Ray.
+Alias in MPEE